Non-local operators with low singularity kernels: regularity estimates and martingale problem: Introduction

-Although an important instance of an operator that we have in mind is \eqref{Eq:Lu}, below we will consider a more general class of non-local operators and try to establish some analogies to the above results for these operators.
+Although an important example of an operator we have in mind is \eqref{Eq:Lu}, we will consider a more general class of non-local operators that naturally arise from jump Markov processes.
 To state our main theorems, we must first introduce some fundamental concepts from probability theory.
-Specifically, let $S$ denote a subordinator lacking drift, which is a L\'evy process featuring non-negative jumps.
-We assume that the Laplace exponent for $S$ is given by
+Specifically, let \( S = (S_t)_{t \geq 0} \) denote a driftless subordinator, which is a L\'evy process with non-decreasing paths and non-negative jumps.
+Its behavior is fully characterized by its L\'evy measure \( \Pi \), defined on \( (0, \infty) \), satisfying the condition \( \int_{0}^{\infty} (1\wedge t) \, \Pi(\d t) < \infty \).
+We assume that the Laplace exponent for \( S \) is given by

 Let $B$ be a $d$-dimensional Brownian motion independent of $S$.
 Set